ZhangJiayi24/ZhangJiayi24.github.io/_pages/about.md

 I am open to any relavant research collaboration and internship. 🥳 Feel free to contact me via <a href="mailto:smyjz19@nottingham.edu.cn">Email</a> or <a href="https://ZhangJiayi24.github.io/images/Wechat.png">WeChat</a>.

-Out of research, I love watching Formula 1 (tifosi!!!) and football games (Man city fans!).
-I love playing mahjong as well.
+Besides research, I enjoy watching Formula 1 (tifosi!) and football games (ManCity fan!).
+I also love playing mahjong.

 Anyways, if I am not in the lab you can probably find me running along the Yuanshi Park, taking a walk back home in Tianjin, or playing board games.
 I also enjoy drawing inspiration from great engineers and inventors such as Raffaello D’Andrea, and from literary rule-breakers like Hermann Hesse and James Joyce.